-When purchasing a BMW scanner, verify that it supports your BMW model and year.
-Full system scanners known to work on BMW vehicles can range from $150 to $800.
+Verify that it supports your BMW model and year when purchasing a BMW scanner.
+Full system scanners that work on BMW vehicles can range from $150 to $800.
 Learn more about popular BMW scanners here.

 Buy BMW TCU module

 You can buy a BMW TCU from your dealer or purchase a BMW TCU Module on eBay online.
 Note that the TCU module needs to be programmed and coded to match the options and your VIN.
-Keep in mind that the Bluetooth code used to pair your phone with the car is stored in the TCU.
+Remember that the Bluetooth code used to pair your phone with the car is stored in the TCU.

 We hope you find the Troubleshoot BMW TCU Telematic Control Unit guide helpful.
 Check these troubleshooting and repair guides for more help on your BMW.